red-dev-inc/subnet-evm/README.md

 This will clone and checkout to `master` branch.

-## Build Stateful Precompiles
+## Add a Stateful Precompile

-To add a new custom Precompiles into subnet-evm we have to do below steps
+To add a novel stateful precompile into subnet-evm we have to follow these steps:

 1. Modify the [precompile/params.go](./precompile/params.go) - which is used to define the designated address for the stateful precompiles
 2. Create your own custom precompile contracts and place under [precompile](./precompile/) folder.
 In this tutorial we have creates [contract_xchain_ecrecover.go](./precompile/contract_xchain_ecrecover.go)